-The PRIMOS operating system runs on all Prime 50 Series systems.
-This means that programs and data files created on one Prime system can be used on any other Prime system without modification.
+Since the PRIMOS operating system runs on all Prime 50 Series systems, programs and data files created on one Prime system can be used on any other without modification.
 This compatibility holds true at both the source language level and at the object code and memory-image levels.
-Programs running on a small Prime system can run unchanged on larger Prime systems with substantial speed improvement.
+Programs running on a small Prime system can run unchanged and substantially faster on larger Prime systems.
 This preserves software investments and provides an attractive upgrade and growth potential.
 Large Prime systems can be used for efficient software development, creating programs and databases that are easily transferred to smaller distributed processing systems.